freedomofpress/securedrop/docs/upgrade_to_tails_2x.rst

     find /live/persistence/TailsData_unlocked/ -uid 1000 -exec chown -R 1000:1000 '{}' \;

-2. Verify the restored data
+2. Verify the Restored Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Shut down, and reboot the Tails USB.
 Now that you've restored the files, you